Resources for Christian Education

 • Second, now that all minds have merged on to The Freeway (the story), I now want those minds to travel the distance.
 This usually consists of re-telling the parts of the story that connect the opening questions/activity with the third part, the destination of the message.

-When creating a children’s time message, then, the answer to the question, “What is the Good News of this scripture” is my starting point and I work backwards from that answer.
+When creating a children’s sermon, then, the answer to the question, “What is the Good News of this scripture” is my starting point and I work backwards from that answer.

 Beliefs about children’s sermons